jzon-03/bakery-designs/README.md

    ```

 5. **Automatic deployment**
-   - The GitHub Action will automatically build and deploy on every push to the main branch
+   - The GitHub Action will automatically build and deploy on every push to the master branch
-   - Your site will be available at: `https://YOUR_USERNAME.github.io/REPOSITORY_NAME/`
+   - Your site will be available at: `https://bakerydesigns.thepracticalapps.com/`

 ### Manual Deployment